Our Land Rover Defender - our mobile home

 · A robust construction

-· All wheel drive
+· All-wheel drive

-· Compact dimensions
+Compact dimensions

 · Available worldwide

-· Robust when it comes to fuel and
+· Robust in fuel and

 · As little complex electronics as possible